HCK-CI/AutoHCK/docs/Functest-Engine.md

 ### `host_run`

 Runs a command on the host machine running AutoHCK.
+Pass/fail is determined solely by the command's exit code (non-zero exit fails the step); `capture_output`/`expected_output_contains`/`expected_output_matches` are not supported here.

 ```json
 {